Invariants of hyperbolic 3-manifolds in relative group homology: Relative group homologies

-defined by Hochschild in \cite[\S4]{Hochschild:RHA}.
-We use the notation analogous to the one used by Adamson in \cite{Adamson:CTNNSNNF} for the corresponding cohomology groups.
+defined by Adamson in \cite[\S3]{Adamson:CTNNSNNF} and Hochschild in \cite[\S4]{Hochschild:RHA}.
 More generally, let $\Xsubgr{H}$ be a $G$--set, such that the action of $G$ on $X$ is \emph{transitive} and the set of isotropy subgroups of points in $\Xsubgr{H}$ is the conjugacy class of $H$ in $G$.
-Then $\Xsubgr{H}$ and $G/H$ are isomorphic as $G$--sets and we have that the homology of the \emph{transitive permutation representation} $(G,\Xsubgr{H})$ is the Hochschild relative group homology, that is,
+Then $\Xsubgr{H}$ and $G/H$ are isomorphic as $G$--sets and we have that the homology of the \emph{transitive permutation representation} $(G,\Xsubgr{H})$ is the Adamson relative group homology, that is,

 Notice that when $H=\{1\}$ we recover the homology groups $H_n(G;\Z)$ of $G$.